-- 1 After installing Pro Tools and connecting the SYNC I/O as described, launch Pro Tools. - 2 Choose Setup > Peripherals, and click the Synchronization tab.
-The SYNC I/O should be shown as the Device, with DigiSerial Port as the selected port. - 3 If these are not shown, check all your connections, then try manually selecting SYNC I/O and DigiSerial Port from the Device and Port selectors.
-Once SYNC I/O is selected in this way, the SYNC I/O Setup controls become available in the lower part of the Peripherals window. - 4 Click Enable SYNC I/O Setup.
+- 1 After installing Pro Tools and connecting the SYNC I/O as described, launch Pro Tools. - 2 Choose Setups > Peripherals, and click the Synchronization tab.
+The SYNC I/O should be shown as the Device, with DigiSerial Port as the selected port.

+If these are not shown, check all your connections, then try manually selecting SYNC I/O and DigiSerial Port from the Device and Port selectors.
+Once SYNC I/O is selected in this way, the SYNC I/O Setup controls become available in the lower part of the Peripherals window.

+3 Click Enable SYNC Setup.
 Pro Tools scans the DigiSerial port and checks SYNC I/O firmware.
-See "Updating SYNC I/O Firmware with Pro Tools|HD" on page 20 for more information.
+See "Updating SYNC I/O Firmware with Pro Tools" on page 20.

-SYNC I/O enabled in Peripherals > Synchronization
+SYNC I/O settings in the Peripherals dialog

-Configuring Sessions for SYNC I/O in Session Setup
+Configuring SYNC I/O in Session Setup

-When connected through Loop Sync, and enabled in the Peripherals > Synchronization window, SYNC I/O settings become available in the Session Setup window.
+When connected through Loop Sync and enabled in the Peripherals dialog, SYNC I/O settings become available in Sync Setup area of the Session Setup window.